Choosing the Right Fertilizer

 In order to grow, plants need four vital elements: light, water, a substrate and nutrients.
 When soil has a nutrient deficiency, it is then necessary to fix this with fertilizers.
 To do so, it’s important to choose the right kind from the three that are available:

-• Organic fertilizers: This category of fertilizers comes from living matter: animals (horn, blood, manure, etc.) or plants (algae, etc.).
+• Organic fertilizers: This category of fertilizers comes from living matter: animals (horns, blood, manure, etc.) or plants (algae, etc.).
 They differ from mineral fertilizers in that they are not directly assimilable.
 They have a slow decomposition, which will provide plants with the nutrients they contain little by little over several months.
 This slow and progressive process significantly eliminates the risk of overdose.

 • Mineral fertilizers: These substances are produced in nature and can be exploited by mining the nautral deposits of certain rocks.
 However, most mineral fertilizers are chemically manufactured.
 These chemical fertilizers contain the primary nutrients nitrogen (N), phosphorus (P) and potassium (K).
 Depending on their dosage, they can be more or less concentrated in nitrogen, phosphorus and potassium and thus meet the different nutritional needs of different plants.